What is Intro to Computer Science II?

 - Group Activities

 Activities include two types of activities that support the course objectives.
 You will discuss certain topics on some concepts and techniques on Piazza with your classmates.
 There is a final reflection discussion (week 9 & 10) about your journey through 161-162 to learn how to program.
-This discussion will be on Canvas and will be available for about 2 week periods.
-There will be one group projects during the 4th-6th weeks of the term and you need to form a team to work together and submit one work.
+This discussion will be on Canvas and will be available for about 2 weeks period.
+There will be two project peer reviews and you need review other student's code and give comments.

 - Final Project